mosip/documentation/docs/upgrade-handling-case-insensitive-duplicates.md

    ![](\_images/upgrade-hcid5.jpg)

-6. Click on the appropriate action (Delete/Deactivate) on that entry.
+6. Select the appropriate action (Delete/Deactivate) on that entry.

     ![](\_images/upgrade-hcid6.jpg)